g5becks/typeRPC/packages/docs/content/plugins/_index.md

 ### Chapter 3

-# Plugins
+# Typerpc Plugins

-Understanding Typerpc Plugins.
+“I'm not a great programmer; I'm just a good programmer with great habits.”
+― Kent Beck